 In order to help “spread the Dharma to the West”, he founded (with the help of the founders of the “Nan Hua Buddhist Society”, namely Ming Zhen Shakya and Chuan Zhi Shakya) in 1997 the “ZEN BUDDHIST ORDER OF HSU-YUN”, a semi-monastic order of Western priests, to disseminate the Chan teachings and practices of Master Hsu-Yun to Westerners .
 This order has been the first ever Buddhist Order to be partially based online, and it exist to this day.
 The Zen Buddhist Order of HsuYun is a secular community of Chan/Zen Priests.
 The priests aren’t monks and do not follow the Vinaya rules.
 They are secular Dharma Teachers.

-Since Master Jy Din passing in 2003, Like many Buddhist families, the Zen Buddhist Order of Hsu Yun lived a split in 2003.
+Since Master Jy Din’s passing in 2003, Like many Buddhist families, the Zen Buddhist Order of Hsu Yun lived through a split in 2003.
 Today, there are therefore two Zen Orders coming from the same source.

-Both orders count direct heirs of DaShi WeiMiao JyDin and other Dharma heirs of Grand Master Hsu-Yun.
-All of us trying to practice and teach Chinese Zen (Chan) sincerely in our Western context.
+Both orders count among their ranks the direct heirs of DaShi WeiMiao JyDin and other Dharma heirs of Grand Master Hsu-Yun.
+All of us are trying to practice and teach Chinese Zen (Chan) sincerely in our Western context.

 We can appreciate the work of dissemination of the Zen teachings by these two orders but we are only linked to the Zen Buddhist Order of Hsu-Yun (ZBOHY – ZATMA.org).
 We are children of Shakyamuni, Huineng, Hanshan, Hsu-Yun, Jydin, Fo Yuan and Ming Zhen – this is our only teaching lineage.